The Colour White

-“What about red?”
-He asks.
-I say “Red is the colour of rage and desire.
+I said, “Red is the colour of rage and desire.
 Red is the fire of a beautiful woman’s perfume burning within your chest.
-Red is the colour of time when you get to the bus stop 10 seconds too late to see you bus leaving you behind.
+Red is the colour of time when you get to the bus stop 10 seconds too late to see your bus leaving you behind.
 Red is your colour when you feel like punching the universe.”

 “Green is the colour of peace.
 The peace you feel when you forgive someone.
 Forgiveness is green because nothing forgives like nature.
 Years from now, when humanity is no more, trees, grass, and moss will spread over our dead cities the way a mother covers her sleeping naughty child as she whispers ‘I forgive you.’”

-“Yellow is the colour of surprise; a bee sting, the sourness of lemon in your mouth, or a Pikachu-yellow electric shock shacking every muscle in your body.
-Yellow is also the colour of the invisible chain holding a lover’s eyes onto his beloved; sunflowers forever tethered to the sun.
-Yes, Yellow is the colour of wanting.”
+“Yellow is the colour of surprise: a bee sting, the sourness of lemon in your mouth, or a Pikachu-yellow electric shock shacking every muscle in your body.
+Yellow is also the colour of the invisible chain holding a lover’s eyes onto his beloved: sunflowers forever tethered to the sun.
+Yes, yellow is the colour of wanting.”

 I answer, “Black is the colour of the people who are no longer here.
 The colour of the void they left in our hearts.
 It is the colour of companionless night teasing us with questions that refuse to go to sleep.
 Black is the colour of beauty in sadness, and the sadness in beauty.”

-Slightly bored, and not so impressed with what I said, he prepares to leave and says “Thank you son.”
-But then he stops and says “ah wait, what about white?”
+Slightly bored, and not so impressed with what I said, he prepared to leave and said, “Thank you, son.”

-Then, I couldn’t find anything else to say because white is the colour of marriage and relationships; a question mark I once tried to escape, and now can’t talk about without hiding behind metaphors and figures of speech.
+Then, I couldn’t find anything else to say because white is the colour of marriage and relationships, a question mark I once tried to escape, and now can’t talk about without hiding behind metaphors and figures of speech.
 Having never been in love, meanings, questions, desire, and the desire to escape all become twisted together like barbwire around my soul.
 What does this say about me as a man?

 White is the colour of the milk my mother breastfed me when I was a baby, and it is the colour of the tissues she wipes her tears with when she calls me a thousand kilometres away.
-She cries as I listen emotionless.
+She cries as I listen, emotionless.
 Now, what does this say about me as a son?

 White is one of the colours on the flag of a country I no longer belong to.
-White is the colour of my school-book pages that taught me Arabic; a language I can no longer hear my voice in, nor can I wash it off my accent.
+White is the colour of my school-book pages that taught me Arabic, a language I can no longer hear my voice in, nor can I wash it off my accent.
 It is just stuck in my throat (عوسج), the Arabic consonants are stuck in my throat like fish daring to breathe air.
 What does this say about me as a person?

 I don't know.
 I have no answers, I couldn’t say anything because my thoughts became white noise in my head.

-Yes, I'm a photographer, but no, I don’t understand the simplest colour; white, and I can’t see further than my viewfinder.
+Yes, I'm a photographer, but no, I don’t understand the simplest colour, white, and I can’t see further than my viewfinder.
 Now, what does this say about me?